Department of Agriculture, Water and the Environment, September 2021

 If you have difficulty accessing these files, visit web accessibility for assistance.

-- Australian chicken producers continue to demonstrate a high degree of good agricultural practice.
+- Australian pig producers continue to demonstrate a high degree of good agricultural practice.

 - The National Residue Survey’s quality management system is ISO 9001:2015 certified.